Termites jam out to rock music

 They are everywhere

 Insects inhabit every single continent on earth including Antarctica.
-A tiny fly is the only true insect species that inhabits it.
-It has adapted its body to be able to withstand the freezing temperatures.
+A tiny fly is the only true insect species that inhabit it.
+It has adapted its body to be able to withstand freezing temperatures.

 Call Hannan Environmental Services or click here for a FREE no-obligation quote today!
 You can also learn more about us on Facebook.